balderdashy/sails-docs/deployment.md

 #### More on that here:
 http://www.youtube.com/watch?v=GK-tFvpIR7c

-The big omission from that video is that, if you plan on keeping your app running (which you probably do!), you'll need to follow the steps mentioned above to use `forever.`
+The big omission from this video is that, if you plan on keeping your app running (which you probably do!), you'll need to follow the steps mentioned above to use `forever.`

 #### Getting your app on the server
 Is your Node.js instance already spun up?
 When you have the ip address, you can go ahead and ssh onto it, then `sudo npm install -g sails forever` to install Sails and forever for the first time.

-Then `git clone` your project (or `scp` it onto the server if it's not in a git repo) into a new folder on the server and cd into it, and `forever start .app.js`
+Then, `git clone` your project (or `scp` it onto the server if it's not in a git repo) into a new folder on the server and cd into it, and `forever start .app.js`

 #### Deploying to NodeJitsu?
 We get it!
 The Cloud is the future, and we want to help you get there.
 To Depoloy to NodeJitsu, You'll need to make some minor modifications to your configuration.
-Don't worry, It won't be like writing a new book or anything.
+Don't worry, you won't have to write a novel or anything.

 Open up `config/application.js` in your app folder.
-In here, you'll need to edit the following lines.
+In here, you'll need to edit the following lines:

 ```
 	// Port this Sails application will live on